 The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a regulation by which the European Parliament, the Council of the European Union and the European Commission intend to strengthen and unify data protection for all EU citizens and EU residents.

-The General Data Protection Regulations (GDPR) will go in effect on May 25, 2018.
+The General Data Protection Regulations (GDPR) went into effect on May 25, 2018.
 The regulation is the most far-reaching change to data protection in a generation.

 Why does the GDPR affect all staff, faculty and students at Loyola Marymount University?